 - In your introductorary e-mail, please mention why you feel we’re a good fit for your work.

 As a talent agency, we adhere to a code of conduct that champions transparency and professionalism.
 In return, we expect all artists we represent to do the same.

 Thank you for reading the guidelines.
-If you feel you’re able to realistically agree to the above points, please contact the relevant agent.
+If you feel you’re able to realistically agree to the above points, please feel free to contact us.